Polisportiva Città di Ciampino: Rivalries

 In the past, there was another club from the same city, Associazione Polisportiva Dilettantistica Ciampino or A.P.D.
 Ciampino in short.
 The FIGC registration number of that club was 650,852.
-That club was based on another sport centre, Centro Sportivo Arnnaldo Fuso, on 9 Via Cagliari (a road that named after Cagliari).
+That club was based on another sport centre, Centro Sportivo Arnaldo Fuso, on 9 Via Cagliari (a road that named after Cagliari).
 That club promoted to 2013–14 Eccellenza Lazio as a repêchage in August 2013.
 However, that club sold its position in the league to A.S.D.
 Trastevere Calcio in 2014, making the latter "promoted" again in a second succession.

 A phoenix club of A.P.D.
 Ciampino was founded in 2017 in the same sport centre as Associazione Sportiva Dilettantistica Polisportiva Ciampino, or A.S.D.
 Pol.
 Ciampino in short.
 That club had a registration number of 947,465.

 A.P.D.
 Ciampino and Pol.
 Città di Ciampino had a derby in the league in 2012–13 Promozione Lazio season.
 A.P.D.
 Ciampino finished as the third of group C, while Pol.
 Città di Ciampino finished as the sixth of the same group.

 In 2014, Roman team A.S.D.
 ALMAS Roma, moved their headquarter from Rome to Ciampino.
 That club moved back to Rome in 2017.
 That club, as of 2018–19 season, still used the Centro Sportivo Arnnaldo Fuso in Ciampino, as their home stadium.
 In 2015–16 season and 2017–18 season, despite both ALMAS and Città di Ciampino were in the same division, Eccellenza Lazio, they were not in the same group.